Julian Edwin Bailes Sr.: Judicial tenure

 In 1948, Bailes ran as a Democrat and won the election for Natchitoches City Judge.
 He was reelected in 1954.
 In 1960, Bailes was elected to Louisiana’s 10th Judicial District and re-elected until his retirement from the bench in 1972 after which the Louisiana Supreme Court appointed Bailes to senior service on the Louisiana Courts of Appeal (1st Circuit, 3rd Circuit, and 4th Circuit), and the Louisiana Supreme Court.

 Notable Court Cases

 Gorman v.
 Swaggert.

 Televangelist Marvin Gorman brought a defamation suit in 1987 in Louisiana District Court against fellow TV preacher, Jimmy Swaggart.
-In In his book, “Let Us Pray,” which recounts the trial over which Bailes presided, author Hunter Lundy wrote of Bailes that “he was not susceptible to political pressure from anyone.”
+In his book, “Let Us Pray,” which recounts the trial over which Bailes presided, author Hunter Lundy wrote of Bailes that “he was not susceptible to political pressure from anyone.”

 After a ten week trial, the jury, composed of ten women and two men, deliberated the evidence and Judge Bailes instructions for twenty-four hours before finding for Gorman and ordering Swaggert to pay him nine million dollars in damages, six hundred thousand dollars for defamation and four hundred thousand dollars for intentional infliction of emotional distress.